QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

   end

-As should be expected, the recursive and sequential solutions produce almost identical allocations
+As should be expected, the recursive and sequential solutions produce almost identical allocations.

-Unlike outcomes with CRRA preferences, the tax rate is not perfectly smoothed
+Unlike outcomes with CRRA preferences, the tax rate is not perfectly smoothed.

-Instead the government raises the tax rate when :math:`g_t` is high
+Instead the government raises the tax rate when :math:`g_t` is high.

 Further Comments
 ======================

-A :doc:`related lecture <../dynamic_programming_squared/amss>` describes an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`amss2002`
+A :doc:`related lecture <../dynamic_programming_squared/amss>` describes an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`amss2002`.

-In th AMSS economy, only a risk-free bond is traded
+In th AMSS economy, only a risk-free bond is traded.

-That lecture compares the recursive representation of the Lucas-Stokey model presented in this lecture with  one for an AMSS economy
+That lecture compares the recursive representation of the Lucas-Stokey model presented in this lecture with  one for an AMSS economy.

-By comparing these recursive formulations, we shall glean a sense in which the dimension of the state is lower in the Lucas Stokey model
+By comparing these recursive formulations, we shall glean a sense in which the dimension of the state is lower in the Lucas Stokey model.

-Accompanying that difference in dimension will be  different dynamics of government debt
+Accompanying that difference in dimension will be  different dynamics of government debt.